-And the culprit doesn’t seem to be a small number of unenlightened appraisers — a large portion of appraisers who completed appraisals in both minority and non-minority areas generated statistically significant gaps, Freddie Mac said.
+And the culprit doesn’t seem to be a small number of unenlightened appraisers.
+A large portion of the professionals who completed appraisals in both minority and non-minority areas generated statistically significant gaps, Freddie Mac notes.

-Its study said the lender will continue to examine “the full root cause of the gap.”
+Its study says the lender will continue to examine “the full root cause of the gap.”

 Housing industry takes aim at appraisal gap

-And this year Chase committed $3 million to the Appraiser Diversity Institute.
+The mortgage and appraisal industry is acknowledging the issue.
+Banking giant JP Morgan Chase has pledged a $3 million donation to the Appraiser Diversity Initiative, a collaboration between the Appraisal Institute, the National Urban League, Fannie Mae and Freddie Mac.
 The megabank said its goal is “to root out bias in the residential appraisal process.”

-“Unconscious bias is real and exists in all industries,” the trade group said.
+The Appraisal Institute lauded Freddie Mac for exploring the issue of bias in home valuations.
+“Unconscious bias is real and exists in all industries,” the trade group said in a statement.
 “Appraisal is one piece of a larger ecosystem, and appraisal groups are working alongside consumer groups, real estate brokers and agents, banks, government agencies, think tanks and others to explore where housing inequities may stem from and what combination of solutions should be considered.”

 Appraisals are just one piece of a stubborn racial divide in the U.S. housing market.
-Black Americans have less wealth overall, and therefore are less likely to own homes — and when they do own homes, find themselves more likely to pay higher mortgage rates.
+Black Americans (especially Black women) have less wealth overall, and therefore are less likely to own homes.
+When they do purchase, they find themselves more likely to pay higher interest rates on their mortgages.

 Black homeowners often struggle to build long-term wealth because their properties are undervalued — and there’s no straightforward easy way to dispute an appraisal or have it changed.